cloud-gov/cg-site/_posts/2023-06-05-aws-ending-support-mysql-57.md

 ## What this means for you

-As a cloud.gov customer, if you are running a MySQL 5.7 database, then you will need to upgrade that database to at least MySQL version 8.0 by January/February 2024. **Affected customers will receive direct outreach from the cloud.gov team.**
+As a Cloud.gov customer, if you are running a MySQL 5.7 database, then you will need to upgrade that database to at least MySQL version 8.0 by January/February 2024. **Affected customers will receive direct outreach from the Cloud.gov team.**

 To upgrade your database from MySQL 5.7 to 8.0, see the [guidance below](#how-to-upgrade).